We have probably all seen a picture of Rodin's sculpture,

 (See: Mind, Body And Spirit).

-would then rest upon our right thigh.
-Or, our chin would rest
+rest upon our right thigh.
+Or, our chin would rest upon our left arm

-upon our left arm which would then rest upon our left thigh.
+which would then rest upon our left thigh.

-However, Rodin, in his sculpture, chose the uncomfortable position
+However, Rodin, in his sculpture, Chose the uncomfortable position

 of having the right arm of "The Thinker" rest upon the left thigh!